minprog/app-studio/10 Design/20 Users and Apps/20 Assignment.md

 ## Homework

+Answer the following questions about the *Rise* app describe above.
+Some of the questions require not so much an *essay* answer, but more of a schematic description.

 Are you having problems with the questions?
 Use a dictionary, discuss the *meaning* of the questions with other students, or send an e-mail with any question you might have.
 It is required that you provide your own answers,